-Required Text:
+Required Text

-A detailed overview of the different areas and techniques of positive psychology will be provided in lectures and the assigned textbook: The How of Happiness, by Sonja Lyubomirsky (ISBN-10: 0143114956 or ISBN-13: 978-0143114956).
+A detailed overview of the different areas and techniques of positive psychology will be provided in lectures and the assigned textbook: The How of Happiness: A Scientific Approach to Getting the Life You Want, by Sonja Lyubomirsky (ISBN 159420148X, 9781594201486).
 Additionally, students will be responsible for presenting a poster in class that outlines a recent journal article that investigates an intervention.